Eaternity/eaternity-website/_posts/foodprint/0000-01-01-vita-score.md

     <div class="row  push-bottom">
     	<div class="col-xs-12 col-sm-7 ">
-    			<p>The nutritional content of a meal to meet the daily nutrient recommendations can be analyzed separately and independently.
-The Nutrition Label analyzes  per person and portion if a meal is „well balanced“ in the sense that it provides you with all the daily energy requirements.</p>
+    			<p>The nutritional content of a meal or product to meet the daily nutrient recommendations can be analyzed separately and independently.
+The Nutrition Label analyzes per person and portion if the food is „well balanced“ in the sense that it provides you with all the daily energy requirements.</p>

     			<p>An average warm meal should make around one third of the recommended daily amount of 2000 kcal of energy intake, those nutrients which go above this range will be clearly marked.
 This way also the nutritional content of a meal can be conveniently optimized.</p>
     				<!-- <a href="/app/get-the-app/"><button>Learn more about the formula</button></a> -->